-Although not included within this budget, we are partnering with the City of Livingston as they rebrand their logo and develop wayfinding sign plans.
+Although not included within this budget, we are partnering with the City of Livingston as they rebrand their logo and develop wayfinding sign plans and have been closely involved in the Downtown Master Plan, which will be unveiled late Spring of 2024.

 3b.
-What research supports your DMO strategy?
+What research supports your DMO strategy? :